Tom Kim

 Kim Joo-hyung (김주형; born 21 June 2002), commonly known as Tom Kim, is a South Korean professional golfer.
-He has won twice each on the PGA Tour, the Asian Tour, and the Korean Tour.
+He has won three times on the PGA Tour, and twice on both the Asian Tour and the Korean Tour.

 Early life and amateur career

-Kim was born in Seoul, South Korea and is the son of a professional golfer, Kim Chang-ik, who played on the Buy.com Tour before becoming a teaching professional.
+Kim was born in Seoul, South Korea, and is the son of a professional golfer, Kim Chang-ik, who played on the Buy.com Tour before becoming a teaching professional.
 As a result, Kim was based in Australia, the Philippines and later Thailand for a number of years.
 In 2018 he won the Philippine Amateur Open Championship and the W Express RVF Cup Amateur Championship.